Acetaldehyde: History

 Acetaldehyde was first observed by the Swedish pharmacist/chemist Carl Wilhelm Scheele (1774); it was then investigated by the French chemists Antoine François, comte de Fourcroy and Louis Nicolas Vauquelin (1800), and the German chemists Johann Wolfgang Döbereiner (1821, 1822, 1832) and Justus von Liebig (1835).

 In 1835, Liebig named it "aldehyde", and in the middle of the century the name was altered to "acetaldehyde".

 Production

 In 2013, global production was about 438,000 tonnes.
 Before 1962, ethanol and acetylene were the major sources of acetaldehyde.
 Since then, ethylene is the dominant feedstock.

-The main method of production is the oxidation of ethene by the Wacker process, which involves oxidation of ethene using a homogeneous palladium/copper catalyst system:
+The main method of production is the oxidation of ethylene by the Wacker process, which involves oxidation of ethylene using a homogeneous palladium/copper catalyst system: